Topological Transition on the Conformal Manifold: Introduction

 More generally, we would like to understand how to distinguish the topological nature in a gapless phase.
 It is proposed recently to use the topological edge mode in gapless phases\cite{verresen2017one,verresen2018topology,Verresen:2019igf}.
 A numerical success has been made in identifying ground state degeneracy in (1+1)$d$ gapless models with open boundary condition.
 The energy splitting scales with the system size either exponentially or with power law with a large exponent.
 The low energy theories are conformal field theories (CFT) without symmetry-preserving relevant operator.
+It is also proposed in the above literature that there can be topological invariant defined in the gapless bulk, based on different ways to assign symmetry charges to the non-local operators in the low energy effective field theory.

 In this paper, we introduce a concrete field-theoretic setup where the topological nature of a gapless state changes as we dial the parameters of the model.
 We consider a one-parameter family of CFTs in (1+1)$d$ with fermionic degrees of freedom, labeled by an exactly marginal coupling $g$.
 The latter parametrizes a one-dimensional locus of the conformal manifold where every point defines a fermionic (spin) CFT with the same central charge.
 We will be interested in the scenario where the CFT ${\cal F}[-g]$ with negative coupling differs from that ${\cal F}[g]$ with positive coupling by an invertible fermionic topological order (IFTO) ({\it a.k.a.} the Arf invariant), point-by-point for all couplings $g$.
 In other words, the gapless state ${\cal F}[g]$ can be viewed as the other state ${\cal F}[-g]$ stacked with a (1+1)$d$ $p$-wave superconducting state \cite{Kitaev:2001kla}.